Florida Tint Exemption

 How to Renew Your Florida Medical Tint Exemption

 The renewal process is identical to the initial application — there is no separate "renewal form" in Florida.
-You submit a new medical intake, a licensed Florida physician reviews your case, and a new certification is issued.
+You submit a new medical intake, a licensed Florida An appropriately authorized clinician may complete the medical certification on Florida form HSMV 83390; FLHSMV separately decides whether to issue the vehicle-specific certificate.

 Our online process handles renewals the same as new applications.
 Simply complete the intake form noting that this is a renewal or updated certificate.